xKirtle/AdventOfCode.NET/README.md

   - AoC session token.
 - `[-b | --branch]`
   - Default value is `master`.
 If you use another name, set it with this argument.
+- `[--no-git]`
+  - Flag to choose whether you want git operations to run.
+If true, no dedicated branch will be created for each day and no time spent on problem will be calculated once part two of the problem is solved.

 ### Setup [setup]